leoforfree/cz-customizable/README.md

   }
   ```

+* Run `cp ./node_modules/cz-customizable/cz-config-EXAMPLE.js ./.cz-config.js` in a project root directory to get a template.

+**Notes:**
 * you should commit your `.cz-config.js` file to your git.

-* Run `cp ./node_modules/cz-customizable/cz-config-EXAMPLE.js ./.cz-config.js` in a project root directory to get a template.

-** if you don't provide a config file, this adapter will use the contents of the default file `node_modules/cz-customizable/cz-config-EXAMPLE.js`
+* if you don't provide a config file, this adapter will use the contents of the default file `node_modules/cz-customizable/cz-config-EXAMPLE.js`

 From now on, instead of `git commit` you type `git cz` and let the tool do the work for you.